IC3lemon/cryptobible/rsa/README.md

 the padding, and the length of the flag also has to be known.

 > [!NOTE]
-> flag format and any information about the message encrypted must be added to the equation to reduce the size of the unkown.
+> `flag format`, `padding` and any information about the message encrypted must be added to the equation to reduce the size of the unkown.

 ### `how it works :`